Publisher: O'Reilly Media Released: January 2011 Pages: 360

-- Use adaptable scripts on GitHub to harvest data from social network APIs such as Twitter, Facebook, and LinkedIn
+- Use adaptable scripts on GitHub to harvest data from social network APIs such as Twitter, Facebook, LinkedIn, and Google+

 - Learn how to employ easy-to-use Python tools to slice and dice the data you collect